astronomer/docs/learn/airflow-advanced-cluster-policies.md

 ### Step 1: Create a package for your policies

 The simplest way to implement cluster policies is to build a package for them that you apply to your Airflow environment.
 You can add this package to the `plugins` folder of your Astro project and install it by [customizing your `Dockerfile`](https://www.astronomer.io/docs/astro/cli/customize-dockerfile).
 This method uses `setuptools` entrypoint for your project.
-Read more about python packaging [here](https://packaging.python.org/en/latest/guides/writing-pyproject-toml/).
+You can read more about Python packaging [here](https://packaging.python.org/en/latest/guides/writing-pyproject-toml/).

 For example, you can create a package `plugin` with the following structure: